FAQ

 • What is a typical landscape installation budget?

 A rule of thumb used by many landscape contractors is that a new landscape costs 10% or more of the price of the home and lot.
 This can vary greatly based on site topography, existing conditions, and constraints but is a good starting point for a flat, average sized home lot.
-To help work within budgetary constraints, Formecology, LLC often installs portions of a conceptual landscape master plan (CLMP) over the course of several years.
+To help work within budgetary constraints, formecology LLC often installs portions of a conceptual landscape master plan (CLMP) over the course of several years.
 We call this “project phasing”.

 Installation